How do I apply for on-campus housing?

 renter's insurance while they live on campus.
 There are many reputable companies

-out there.
-Please use this website as a starting reference: http://www.reviews.com/homeowners-insurance/
+Please use the following websites as a starting reference:

 Where do I receive my mail?